The-MAZZTer/GBCGCApp/README.md

 	- Different default fullscreen key bind to reflect Chrome OS keyboard layout.
 - Option to mute/pause game on page unfocus.
 - Add support for gamepad input.
+- When selecting different save states, gray out load if the state does not exist.
+Use different icon for states that don't exist.

 Original README follows.